sripplin/website/README.md

 ### Color

 I'm a big fan of blue so went with a nice navy shade.
+The sidebar looked a little plain so I added a diagonal gradient.

 ## Other Notes
-I also had to deal with 301 redirects
+I also had to deal with 301 redirects with this [solution](https://github.com/jekyll/jekyll-redirect-from).

 Pointing domain name was relatively easy.